nikitap17/RadTMSR/Supplementary Materials/topic_modeling.md

 ## Supplementary Analysis: Subcorpora Detection

-To detect whether the corpus consists of subcorpora (e.g., political science vs. psychology texts), which require a separate anylsis, we conducted topic modeling using latent Dirichlet allocation (Blei et al.,2003).
+To detect whether the corpus consists of subcorpora (e.g., political science vs. psychology texts), which require a separate anylsis, we conducted topic modeling using latent Dirichlet allocation (LDA; Blei et al.,2003).

 The corpus for analysis 1 consisted of author-provided keywords that were extracted by document.
 We further applied an exclusion filter of methodological terms and non-substantive words and classified closely related terms into phenomena.
 The resulting corpus consisted of 3093 documents and 13469 keywords (3124 unique keywords).